jenkinsci/jenkins-charm/README.md

     juju deploy jenkins --storage jenkins=10G

-Adding storage to an exising application is not supported.
+Adding storage to an existing application is not supported.

 # Configuration